 Read on to discover how to choose the best online college in Minnesota that fits your needs.

 Minnesota Online is a search tool for the hundreds of online degrees, certificates, and courses offered by Minnesota’s 31 public and tribal colleges and universities.
-It allows students to search and review courses and programs, and provides student support such as pre-admissions planning and advising.
-It also provides service and training programs for businesses and job-seekers.
+It allows students to search and review courses and programs and provides student support, such as pre-admissions planning and advising.
+Minnesota Online also provides service and training programs for businesses and job seekers.